moj-analytical-services/splink/docs/dev_guides/dev_guides_index.md

 We encourage contributions from all users.
 Whether it be adding a feature, fixing a bug or fixing typos in our documentation we are extremely appreciative of the input of external contributors.
 Splink would not be as good without it!

-## Contributors Guide
+## Contributing to Splink

 Thank you for your interest in contributing to Splink!
-Take a look at our [Contributors Guide](/CONTRIBUTING.md).
+If this is your first time working with Splink, check our [Contributors Guide](/CONTRIBUTING.md).

-## Developer Guides

-The set of guides in this section are intended for users who want to learn more about how the codebase is structured or are making changes to Splink.
+When making changes to Splink, there are a number of common operations that developers need to perform.
+The guides below lay out some of these common operations, and provides scripts to automate these processes.
+These include:

+* [Building a Virtual Environment](./changing_splink/building_env_locally.md) - to replicate the conditions when Splink is installed by users.
+* [Linting and Formatting](./changing_splink/lint_and_format.md) - to ensure consistent code style and to reformat code, where possible.
+* [Testing](./changing_splink/testing.md) - to ensure all of the codebase is performing as intended.
+* [Building the Documentation locally](./changing_splink/build_docs_locally.md) - to test any changes to the docs site render correctly.
+* [Releasing a new package version](./changing_splink/releases.md) - to walk-through the release process for new versions of Splink.
+This generally happens every 2 weeks, or in the case of an urgent bug fix.

-### How Splink works
+## How Splink works

 Splink is quite a large, complex codebase.
 The guides in this section lay out some of the key structures and key areas within the Splink codebase.
 These include: